dropbox-code/repo-7/UNRELEASED.md

 > Place your changes below this line.

+## Breaking
+- Migrated from Node 12 to Node 16 as minimum supported version.
+- Updated `@skyscanner/eslint-config-skyscanner` to latest version.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).